tdesserich/EFA-portfolio/README.md

  * [module-3-bootstrap-and-jquery](https://github.com/ElevenfiftyAcademy/JavaScript-151-PortfolioStarter/tree/module-3-bootstrap-and-jquery) - Setting up basic jQuery and bootstrap.
 Testing with a nav bar.
  * [module-4-htmlstructure](https://github.com/ElevenfiftyAcademy/JavaScript-151-PortfolioStarter/tree/module-4-htmlstructure) - Setting up html structure for overall portfolio.
  * [module-5-gulp-sass-setup](https://github.com/ElevenfiftyAcademy/JavaScript-151-PortfolioStarter/tree/module-5-gulp-sass-setup) - Setting up gulp for reloading SASS when changes happen.
+ * [module-6-navbar-style-and-functionality](https://github.com/ElevenfiftyAcademy/JavaScript-151-PortfolioStarter/tree/module-6-navbar-style-and-functionality) - Setting up a little bit of starter style for the navbar.

 ## Current Branch Activity
-1. The sole focus of this branch is to set up Gulp so that it reloads changes to the .SCSS files.
+1. The sole focus of this branch is to set start working on a customized navbar.
-2. At the end of this, we will make a few small changes and additions to demonstrate reloading.
+2. The _navbar.scss file includes some changes to the navbar hamburger button.
+When it responds, it changes to an X.
+3. A few sass variables were also added for company color palette.

 ## Current Gulp Tasks
 - `gulp serve` uses browserSync & opens a project in the browser.
 Reloads when you save.